 Avian ACM graced Cambridge skies again on the 12th of November 1934 when Ted flew her in from Mangere direct, flying solo, and tootled onwards to Te Rapa and back to Mangere the same day.

-This trip was Ted's last jaunt into the Cambridge Aerodrome in his Avian, though he continued to fly all around New Zealand in the plane till he sold it onto Mr. R.G.
+This trip was Ted's last jaunt into the Cambridge Airfield in his Avian, though he continued to fly all around New Zealand in the plane till he sold it onto Mr. R.G.
 Tappenden in April 1935.

 A huge thank you goes to Mr Keith Trillo, ZK-ACM's last owner, for kindly supplying the above details from the aircraft's logbook.

 Now I have to establish when the aerodrome ceased to operate as such.
 I'm not sure if it continued in use right up till the war, when the Army took it over and the racecourse became a training facility for Territorials.
-Does anyone know when it ceased as an operational airstrip?
+Does anyone know when it ceased as an operational airfield?